 Some International Graduates May Face More Competition

-Well international students doesn’t rely on LMIA’s for their work permits because they get Post Graduation Work Permit under International Mobility Program (IMP) after graduation but some international graduates do utilize LMIA to extend their work permits in Canada.
+Well international students doesn’t rely on LMIA’s for their work permits because they get Post Graduation Work Permit (PGWP) under International Mobility Program (IMP) after graduation but some international graduates do utilize LMIA to extend their work permits in Canada.

 It’s important to note that if you study for one year then you only get one year of PGWP but if you study for 2 years then you become eligible for 3 years of PGWP.
 International students utilize this time period to gain valuable Canadian work experience making you eligible in Express Entry streams and PNP streams.